Thomas DuBose: Early life and career

-Pacific Command
+World War II

+In 1940, Dubose, now a captain, became director of training at Moffett Field, California, and was promoted to major.
+He was later promoted to lieutenant colonel and made director of training.
+The following year he was promoted to colonel and appointed "chief of Flying Training Section" at the Headquarters of the U.S. Army Air Forces.
 In December 1944, he took command of the 316th Bomb Wing at Colorado Springs, Colorado.
 In July 1945, the wing deployed to the Asia-Pacific theater.
 On September 2, 1945, the Empire of Japan formally surrendered, ending the Second World War.

-In January 1946, DuBose was appointed assistant chief of staff for plans of the Pacific Air Command at Manila.
+Afterwards, DuBose was appointed assistant chief of staff for plans of the Pacific Air Command stationed in Manila.

-Strategic Air Command
+Later career

 In June 1946, DuBose became deputy assistant chief of staff for operations of Strategic Air Command at Bolling Field, Washington, D.C.
 From August to October 1946 he commanded the advance headquarters echelon of Strategic Air Command at Colorado Springs.
 He served as assistant chief of staff for personnel, chief of staff and deputy commander of the 8th Air Force at Fort Worth.

-When, in 1947, the US Air Force became a separate branch of the military, DuBose became a member of the Air Force.

 In February 1948, Du Bose became deputy commander of Air Task Group 7.4, the Air Force part of Joint Task Force 7, a unit that "constructed a proving ground for the Atomic Energy Commission at Eniwetok and later assisted the Atomic Energy Commission in the conduct of the first series of tests of atomic weapons."

-In May 1948, DuBose became Chief of Staff of the 8th Air Force.

-In August 1948, he entered the National War College, graduating the following June.
+He subsequently entered the National War College, graduating the following June.
 In August 1949, DuBose assumed command of the 1602nd Air Transport Wing at Wiesbaden, Germany.
 On August 13, 1952, DuBose took command of Air Rescue Service, and on Aug.
 17 he was promoted to the rank of brigadier general.

-In 1959, DuBose retired from the Air Force, residing in Winter Park, Florida.
+He retired from the Air Force in 1959 and resided in Winter Park, Florida.

+DuBose was chief of staff to Brigadier General Roger M. Ramey, who was responsible for reversing the Army Air Force's stance on the nature of the crashed craft during the 1947 Roswell UFO incident.
+In a later interview, DuBose stated that Ramey's explanation that the crashed craft was actually a weather balloon was only a "cover story".